 Wow!
 This little website has grown by leaps and bounds since

 we started in 2005.
-In 2012 we had over 130,000 unique visitors.
+We now average over 130,000 unique visitors per year.
 Whoever thought there were so many people interested in brick collecting!
 Note that our focus is primarily on brick from the Hudson Valley and New England.
 If you are researching brick from these areas, you will find a lot of information on our Brick Blog.
 You will also find the Search Boxes on the site helpful (scroll down for the Search Box on this page).

 If you are looking for information on bricks from other areas we suggest you direct your questions to Jim Graves of the International Brick Collectors Association (IBCA).
 You can E-mail him at firstname.lastname@example.org.
 In each IBCA Journal there's a section where Jim answers brick identity questions from readers.
 Jim has an extensive collection of historical information and is the Librarian for the IBCA.
 NOTE: The new web address for the IBCA is http://www.ibcabrick.com.